colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 ::: notes

+ALEX:

 It wasn't a wholesale switch.
-Alex rejiggered some new base methods in our analysis framework to return Polars Dataframes and we set about building all new graphics on top of that module.
+I rejiggered some new base methods in our analysis framework to return Polars Dataframes and we set about building all new graphics on top of that module.

 :::